What Is Dysfunctional Lens Syndrome (DLS)?

 When you enter your 40s and you begin to experience the onset of DLS, the lens in your eye is undergoing a series of gradual changes.
 We categorize these changes into three stages:

 - Stage 1 – This is the beginning of DLS and is commonly referred to as presbyopia.
 In stage 1, the lens of your eye begins to harden and lose its flexibility.
-This rigidness makes it difficult for you to focus on things up close, and is the reason you may start to need reading glasses or bifocals.
+This rigidness makes it difficult for you to focus on things up close, and is the reason you will start to need reading glasses or bifocals.
 This stage usually begins in your early to mid-40s.
 A corneal inlay can be a good solution for active people in stage 1 DLS who have good distance vision but wish to reduce or eliminate their dependence on reading glasses.
-Laser vision correction such as LASIK may also still be a viable option for some patients.

 - Stage 2 – With stage 2 DLS, the lens of the eye has started the gradual process of yellowing.
-This affects the amount of light the lens can filter, which in turn reduces the clarity of your vision, both near and far.
+This affects the amount of light the lens can filter, which in turn reduces the clarity of your vision, both at distance and close up.
 Symptoms of stage 2 most often begin in your late 40s to mid-50s.
 For patients in DLS stage 2, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens.
 We call this procedure Refractive Lens Exchange (RLE).

 - Stage 3 – This is what’s known as a cataract.
-With cataracts, the lens of your eye has become cloudy enough that it is significantly affecting your vision, and you need treatment to restore the quality of your sight.
-In the United States, the average age of people who get cataract surgery is 73.
+With cataracts, the lens of your eye has become cloudy enough that it is significantly affecting your vision, and treatment is necessary to restore the quality of your sight.
+In the United States, the average age to have cataract surgery is 73.
 For patients in DLS stage 3, we often recommend a lens replacement procedure instead of laser vision correction, and replace the dysfunctional lens with a technologically advanced lens or laser cataract surgery.